Cost of travel in Tanzania

 Budget tip #5.
 Eat local

-Eating in at your upmarket lodge or beach resort is considerably more expensive than eating out at a ( local) restaurant.
-If you plan to cook yourself on your camping trip in Tanzania, remember to buy your groceries at the market instead of going to the Western supermarket, where prices can be even higher than back home.
+Eating in at your upmarket lodge or beach resort is considerably more expensive than eating out at a (local) restaurant.
+If you plan to cook for yourself on your camping trip in Tanzania, remember to buy your groceries at the market instead of going to the Western supermarket, where prices can be even higher than back home.

 Consider visiting Tanzania in the low season!
 From March to May, hotel rates drop 25-50%, and Roadtrip Africa's car rental rates are also lower.